robfig/cron/README.md

 cron v3 is a major upgrade to the library that addresses all outstanding bugs, feature requests, and clarifications around usage.
-It is based on a merge of master which contains various fixes to issues found over the years and the v2 branch which contains some backwards-incompatible features like removing cron jobs.
-In addition, it adds support for Go Modules and cleans up rough edges like the timezone support.
+It is based on a merge of master which contains various fixes to issues found over the years and the v2 branch which contains some backwards-incompatible features like the ability to remove cron jobs.
+In addition, v3 adds support for Go Modules and cleans up rough edges like the timezone support.

-It is in development and will be considered released once a 3.0 version is tagged.
-It is backwards incompatible with both the v1 and v2 branches.
+It is currently IN DEVELOPMENT and will be considered released once a 3.0 version is tagged.
+It is backwards INCOMPATIBLE with both the v1 and v2 branches.

 Updates required: